 Record sheets are now optional and not required.
 Affidavit is only required for the State Fair if the location of the animal is a different address.
-All members are required to attend YQCA in order to exhibit at the fair.
+All members are required to attend Indiana Livestock Quality Assurance class in order to exhibit at the fair.
 To complete the project without exhibiting their specific project, the 4-H'er must complete a record sheet.